Yixin-Shen-1218/Yixin-Shen-1218.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am an Embodied AI researcher.
+I am an Embodied Intelligence researcher.
 I received my Master of Science - Computer Science at the School of Computing & Information Systems, Faculty of Engineering and Information Technology, University of Melbourne and Bechelor of Science - Computer Science with Artificial Intelligence at The University of Nottingham Ningbo China.

-My research interest focuses on Embodied AI related thing.
+My research interest focuses on Embodied Intelligence related thing.
 I have published **0** paper at the top international **AI**, **HCI** and **HRI** conferences with **0** citation.

 Most of the time, I prefer communicating through text messages :p

-And I am looking for supply chain or trade collaborators for Cross-Border E-Commerce for Fabrics, and of course any academic/industry collaborations under the Embodied AI theme.
+And I am looking for supply chain or trade collaborators for Cross-Border E-Commerce for Fabrics, and of course any academic/industry collaborations under the Embodied Intelligence theme.

 # 🔥 News
 - *2022.06*: &nbsp;🎉🎉 Graduated from the University of Nottingham Ningbo China